NIFTy-PPL/J-UBIK/paper/paper.md

 response functions, such as spatially-varying point-spread functions (PSFs) [@Eberle:2023] and enables the user to define diverse correlation structures for various sky components.
 Second, J-UBIK includes implementations for several instruments.

-Currently, it supports Chandra, eROSITA pointings, and JWST observations.
+Currently, it supports Chandra, eROSITA pointings, and JWST observations, with plans to expand this list as the user base grows.
-Through the use of Bayesian statistics, J-UBIK enables the user to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal and arbitrary derived quantities.
-It also allows for seamless integration of several data sets and to perform multi-instrument reconstructions.
+This expansion will provide users with a diverse set of accessible inference algorithms for various instruments.
+Ultimately J-UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.
-As the list of supported instruments grows, these capabilities and accessible inference algorithms will be accessible by a diverse set of usergroups.

-The software has already been applied to Chandra data [@Westerkamp:2023], and publications on eROSITA pointings and JWST are currently in preparation.
-In the future, the set of instruments will be further expanded to include existing imaging pipelines from NIFTy and NIFTy.re such as those described in [@Platz:2023], [@Roth:2023; Roth:2024], [@Hutschenreuter:2022; Hutschenreuter:2023], as well as new ones.
+The software has already been applied by @Westerkamp:2023, and publications on eROSITA pointings and JWST are currently in preparation.
+In the future, the set of instruments will be further expanded to include existing imaging pipelines from NIFTy
+and NIFTy.re such as those described in @Platz:2023, @Roth:2023, @Hutschenreuter:2022,
+as well as new ones.
+>>>>>>> ef93fb9 (changes_js: more changes.)

 # Bayesian Imaging with J-UBIK
 At the core of the J-UBIK package is Bayes’ theorem: